laravel/forge-docs/src/sites/envoyer.md

 ## Migrating An Existing Site To Envoyer

-Before migrating your Forge site to Envoyer, ensure your site directory does not contain a directory called `releases` or `current`.
-This is essential to allow Envoyer to create these directories during the project installation on your server.
+Before migrating your Forge site to Envoyer, ensure your site directory does not contain a directory named `releases` or `current`.
+This is essential in allowing Envoyer to create these directories during the project's installation on your server.

 Next, access the Envoyer dashboard and navigate to the relevant project.
 Within the project settings, select "Import Forge Server", then choose the appropriate server and site before clicking "Import Server."